Civil-Service-Human-Resources/lpg-all-courses/README.md

 ### 2. Run the script

-To run the script to get all the courses, within the `all-courses` directory run the `run.sh` script:
+To run the script to get all the courses, within the `lpg-all-courses` directory run these lines within your Terminal:

 <details>
     <summary>Mac / Linux</summary>